simsek97/cognito-authentication-patterns/README.md

-# Creating a React App with Amplify Hosted Authentication UI using TypeScript
+# React App with Amplify Authentication using TypeScript

 This app uses the new version of Amplify Authenticator to provide a basic user authentication flow.